NewEvolution/react-resources/REACT_BASICS.md

 # React Basics

+Before starting, it's good to get a grasp of what React is and isn't.
+React is _only_ the V in MVC.
+It's a modular component-driven way to get dynamic data into the DOM, and does not concern itself with where that data comes from, or how it got there.

 ## Components

 React is made up of units called components.
 Simple components can be written in function syntax.
 They just return what they render to the DOM: